VickySwain/forest_prediction/README.md

 # Forest Fire Prediction

-This project leverages machine learning to predict the likelihood and severity of forest fires based on environmental and meteorological data.
-By using historical data and advanced algorithms, the project aims to aid in early detection and prevention of forest fires.
+This project uses machine learning techniques in **R** to predict the likelihood and severity of forest fires based on environmental and meteorological data.
+The aim is to assist in early detection and prevention strategies for forest fire management.

 ## Features
-- **Data Preprocessing**: Cleaning, normalization, and feature extraction from raw datasets.
+- **Data Preparation**: Cleaning, feature engineering, and transformation of raw datasets.
-- **Prediction Model**: A trained machine learning model to classify and predict forest fire occurrences.
+- **Prediction Model**: Machine learning algorithms trained to classify and predict forest fire occurrences.
-- **Visualization**: Graphical representation of key metrics, such as temperature, humidity, and fire probability.
-- **Deployment Ready**: The model is designed for integration with web or mobile applications.
+- **Visualization**: Static and interactive visualizations for insights into data and predictions.
+- **Reproducibility**: Code and results are reproducible across environments using R packages.

 ## Tech Stack
-- **Programming Language**: Python
+- **Programming Language**: R
-- **Libraries**: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn
+- **Libraries**: `caret`, `randomForest`, `ggplot2`, `dplyr`, `shiny` (optional for deployment)
-- **Modeling**: Random Forest, Logistic Regression, or Neural Networks (as applicable)
+- **Modeling**: Random Forest, Decision Trees, or Support Vector Machines (SVM)
-- **Deployment Tools**: Flask/Django (optional)

 ## Installation
 1. Clone the repository: